Julius Victor Berger

 Julius Victor Berger, Künstlerhaus Archive, Vienna

-© Künstlerhaus-Archiv, Wien
+© Künstlerhaus-Archiv, Vienna

 Julius Victor Berger taught decorative painting at the Vienna School of Arts and Crafts.
 His students included Gustav Klimt, Ernst Klimt and Franz Matsch, who together executed his designs at Zierer Palace and at the Hermesvilla.
 One of his best-known works is the ceiling painting Patronage of the Arts by the House of Habsburg at the Kunsthistorisches Museum.